gcormier/bigp4ppa/README.md

 to a fab.

 ## Errata
+### v1
+- The 5th output (furthest right) labelled GPIO19 is actually GPIO23
-v1 - the pin header furthest right is incorrectly labelled GPIO19 when it is in fact GPIO23.
+- The 4th output labelled GPIO19 is actually GPIO26
+- The sample configuration [klipper-v1.cfg](klipper-v1.cfg) uses the correct GPIO numbers